tdiggity/diynsxled/README.md

 If you're familiar with digikey and mouser, you can order a lot of these parts from there, too.
 However, some things were more expensive.

+### Custom Components
+* Download the gerber zip file and send it to www.jlcpcb.com to get made.
+You get 10 for the same price, good if you mess up or for a group buy.
+* Print the 3D printed parts in the /stl directory.
+** The parts are easy to print and do not require supports or anything special.
+** Print with ABS.
+PETG should work, but ABS if you can.
+** In your slicer, split the parts up for the enclosure and print individually (and for bulb mount if using that).

 ### Amazon
 * When installing LEDs, you'll get fast blinking turnsignals unless you use load resistors or the bulb sockets (both are listed as optional, pick one if you want regular speed blinking).
 * The AVR programmer is optional, explained later on, but allows the Arduino to be programmed to wake up instantly without delay.